Peter Autschbach: Biography

 Peter Autschbach learned to play the guitar being autodidact, in 1988/89 he was a private student of jazz guitarist Joe Pass.
 In 1990, he completed his jazz studies at the Cologne Musikhochschule with highest honors.
 He joined the band of the rock opera Tommy written by Pete Townshend, he played about 1,000 shows between 1995 and 2005.
 He also worked for the Dortmund Philharmonic Orchestra being guitarist in various musicals such as Cabaret (2002) and West Side Story (2004).
 Later he was chosen by Brian May to be a guitarist in the Queen show "We Will Rock You" in Cologne and Vienna.
 Since 1998, Autschbach composes for his band Terminal A, touring in Germany and abroad.
-Autschbach released nine albums with his original compositions.
-Since 2010, he started a new duo with guitarist Ralf Illenberger, who is living in Sedona, Arizona.
+Autschbach released nineteen albums with his original compositions.
+Since 2010, he started a duo with guitarist Ralf Illenberger, who is living in Sedona, Arizona.
 So far they released three albums, No Boundaries, One Mind and Zero Gravity.
 In 2013, the US guitar manufacturer Larrivée developed a new electric guitar called the "Autschbach Model".
 Also the German luthier Joe Striebel honored Autschbach with four different signature series.
 Autschbach is also endorsed by G66, the European distributor of Fractal Audio equipment.
 As a solo guitarist and interpreter of his fingerstyle compositions, Autschbach was invited to play in Singapore (2011) and Japan (2014).
 Autschbach's album Begin At The End was released by Da Vinci Edition, Osaka, Japan in April 2018.
 Since 2009, Autschbach has been working in a duo with the female singer Samira Saygili.
 Their first joint album Sweeter Than Honey, was released on 9 November 2018 by Acoustic Music Records.
 The duo was invited by the German fingerstyle guitarist Peter Finger to join the "International Guitar Night" tour in 2011 and 2018.
 On December 14, 2019, Samira Saygili and Peter Autschbach won the first prize in the "Best Singer" category and an award in the special category "Best Guitarist" with the song "Holobiont" (music: Peter Autschbach, lyrics: Samira Saygili) at the event "Deutscher Rock und Pop Preis" (German Rock and Pop prize).
 In 2020 Joscho Stephan and Autschbach started to perform as a duo.
 Their joint album "Sundowner" was released March 2021.

+In May 2023 the album TA2 by Autschbach's band TA2 was released on CD and on digital platforms.
+It includes nine originals, a cover of the song "Love Games" by the band Level 42 and a rendition of the Hendrix-classic "Little Wing".Since 2025, Autschbach is operating an e-learning platform on the subject of Jazz guitar in German and English languages.